BigelowLab/gom-series/README-notes.md

 #### Variables:

+  + CTD
-Water temperature (all available depths)
+    - Water temperature (all available depths)
-Salinity (all available depths)
+    - Salinity (all available depths)

+  +
-Current speed (all available depths)
+    - Current speed (all available depths)
-Current direction (all available depths— but I’m not sure how to average this monthly?)
+    - Current direction (all available depths— but I’m not sure how to average this monthly?)

+  + Biochem
+    - Chlorophyll (surface)

+  + MET
+    - buoy
+    - date
+    - air_temperature
+    - barometric_pressure
+    - wind_gust
+    - wind_speed
+    - wind_direction
+    - visibility
+    - wind_direction_u
+    - wind_direction_v

   Air temperature (surface)
-Chlorophyll (surface)
   Wind speed (surface)
   Wind direction (surface — but not sure how to average monthly) Wind Gust

 For the wind and current direction, if they provide monthly averages, that’s the best option, because then we don’t need to figure out how to do it.